pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 -->

 Originally, Kubernetes and its scheduler only tracked CPU and RAM as resources for containers.
-Later, support for storage and discreet, countable per-node custom resources was added.
+Later, support for storage and discrete, countable per-node extended resources was added.
 The device plugin interface then made such local resources available to containers.
 But for many newer devices, this approach and the Kubernetes API for requesting these custom resources are too limited: